satori-com/mzbench/doc/deployment_guide.md

 ### `{aws_config, [{key, value}]}` `{ec2_instance_spec, [{key, value}]}`

-AWS specific configuration, details could be found in erlcloud documentation.
+AWS specific configuration, for details, see [erlcloud documentation](https://github.com/gleber/erlcloud).
 AWS image tips: an image should contain Erlang R17, gcc, gcc-c++, git, sudo. sudo shoud be available for non-tty execution (put "Defaults !requiretty" to /etc/sudoers).
 It is also required to have ssh and tcp 4801/4802 ports connectivity between server and nodes for